from-explore/Porto/README.md

 <a id="Policies"></a>
 ## B : Policies

 Policies are used to group authorization logic based on the resource they authorize.

-Policies are mainly used in the Requests authorize() function.

 Without using a Policy class, you will have to write your authorization code in the Request class.
 But this will make the Request looks ugly, and won't allow you to reuse the authorization code.

 When using a Policy you can simply and easily apply authorization code in any request, with a simple good looking syntax code.
-Since every Policies will be linked to their Model using Service Providers.
+Since every Policy will be linked to their Model using Service Providers.

-Policy authorization example: check if this user own that product before deleting it, or check if this user is admin to do manage products.
+Policy authorization example: check if this user owns that product before deleting it, or check if this user is an admin to do manage products.

 #### Principles:
 - A Container MAY have more than one Policy.
+- Policies SHOULD mainly be used in the Requests because one of the Request jobs is to check the Authorization.

 <a id="Tests"></a>
 ## B : Tests

+Tests classes are created to test the Application classes are working as expected.

 The two most essential Tests types for this architecture are the Unit Tests and the Functional Tests.

-However you can also add Integration and Acceptance Tests.
+However, Integration and Acceptance Tests can be used as well.

 #### Principles:
 - Containers MAY be covered by all types of Tests.
-- *Example Use Functional Tests to test Container Routes are doing what's expected from them.*
+- Use Functional Tests to test Container Routes are doing what's expected from them.
-- *Example Use Unit Tests to test Container Actions and Services are doing what's expected from them.*
+- Use Unit Tests to test Container Actions and Services are doing what's expected from them.